MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

   com.microej.runtime.kf.ramcontrol.enabled=true

 When RAM Control is enabled, all Foundation Libraries must declare their native resources using SNI (see ``sni.h`` header file).
+This is necessary for the automatic release of native resources when the Core Engine abruptly stops a Feature to recover heap memory.
+Foundation Libraries can no longer register native resources using the deprecated class ``ej.lang.ResourceManager``.
+Attempting to do so will result in an exception being thrown.

 ..
    | Copyright 2008-2023, MicroEJ Corp.
 Content in this space is free